Differentially Private Statistical Inference through $\beta$-Divergence One Posterior Sampling: Additional experimental details and results

+\paragraph{Bayesian models} In the case of logistic regression, we assume a normal prior with mean 0 and variance 9 on the regression coefficient.
+In the case of linear regression, we again assume a normal prior with mean 0 and variance $9\cdot\sigma^2$ on the regression coefficient.
+Further, we assume $\sigma^2$ follows an inverse gamma distribution a-priori with shape and scale of 1, with a lower bound of $0.01$.
+In the case of neural network classification, we assume normal priors with mean 0 and variance 1 on the weight and bias parameters of a one-hidden-layer neural network with 10 hidden nodes.
+In the case of neural network regression, the same assumptions hold and we additionally assume $\sigma^2$ follows an inverse gamma distribution a-priori with shape and scale of 1, with a lower bound of $0.01$.

-\paragraph{Additional experimental details} Unless otherwise specified, we choose $d=2$ in the simulated experiments.
+\paragraph{MCMC sampling} Unless otherwise specified, we choose $d=2$ in the simulated experiments.
 The MCMC methods are run for $1000$ warm-up steps, and 100 iterations.
-The \DP sample is samples uniformly at random from the last 100 iterations. \DPSGD is run for $15+\lfloor\epsilon\rfloor$ epochs, with clipping norm $1$, batch size $100$, and learning rate of $10^{-2}$.
-All other implementation details can be found at \url{https://anonymous.4open.science/r/beta-bayes-ops-6626}.
+The \DP sample is sampled uniformly at random from the last 100 iterations.

+\paragraph{Neural network training} \DPSGD is run for $14+\lfloor\epsilon\rfloor$ epochs, with clipping norm $1$, batch size $100$, and learning rate of $10^{-2}$.
+All other implementation details can be found at \url{https://github.com/sghalebikesabi/beta-bayes-ops}.
+We tuned the learning rate and the batch size on validation data sets when training with \DPSGD.
+We use the same parameters for training with SGD to show how much performance is lost through the privatisation of the training procedure.
+The rule for the number of epochs was found by tuning the number of epochs for $\epsilon=1$ within $\{5, 10, 15, 20\}$ and trying different parameters for the slope of the linear increase in $\epsilon$ ($\{0.5, 1, 2\}$) following observations from \cite{de2022unlocking}.
+The batch size was tuned within $\{50, 100, 200\}$, the learning rate within $\{10^{-3}, 10^{-2}, 10^{-1}, 1\}$, and the clipping norm within $\{0.8, 1, 1.2\}$.

+\paragraph{Additional plots for logistic regression} Figure \ref{fig:non_priv} compares the \DP method for logistic regression individually with their non-private counterparts.
+For the \textBD the non-private estimate was the posterior mean (PM) while for \cite{chaudhuri2011differentially} it was the regularised empirical risk minimiser $\hat{\theta}(D)$ without the added noise.
+As the number of observations $n$ increases the DP-estimates from \textBD and \cite{chaudhuri2011differentially} with $\lambda = 1/9$ approach the unprivatised estimates.
+This is not the case for \cite{chaudhuri2011differentially} with $\lambda = 1/9n$.

+Figure \ref{fig:csa_all} and \ref{fig:csa_method} consider the correct sign accuracy (CSA) of the \DP methods for logistic regression.
+The CSA is the proportion of the time the DP-parameter estimates from the different methods agree with those of a non-private baselines.
+The plot demonstrates that the estimates from $\beta$D-Bayes OPS agree with the sign of the non-private method more of the time than the other methods.

 \paragraph{Neural network classification} Similarly to neural network regression, we can also use \textBD for \DP neural network classification.
 For simulated data, Figure \ref{Fig:NNClassification_sims_UCI} shows the for $\epsilon > 0.2$ the \textBD generally achieves higher test set \ROC than \DPSGD across all sample sizes.
 In the real data we see that for $\epsilon = 0.5$ \textBD and \DPSGD perform similarly, on \texttt{abalone} the \DPSGD generally achieves higher \ROC whereas on \texttt{bank} the \textBD generally performs slightly better.
 However, for $\epsilon = 5$, we see that while the \DPSGD sometimes achieves higher \ROC when $n$ is small, as $n$ increases the \textBD achieves the highest \ROC for all datasets, once again illustrating the consistency of our method.